BigPolarBear1/factorization/README.md

 We can just pick a random square like this 16^2+4387\*16 = 16\*4403, it doens't matter.... just any square at random.
 Next we find x^2-4387*k = 16 mod p^e .... and that k is the multiplier from polarbearalg_v32.py.
 WAIT WHAT?????
 WTF.
 THIS CANNOT POSSIBLY BE RIGHT.
 WHAT THE FUCK MAN.

+I mean, we can just find like this x^2-4387\*k = 1 mod p^e ... it really doesn't fucking matter.
+Then that k will become 1^2+4387\*k = 1 * some_square.
+WHAT THE FUCK.
+WHAT THE FUCK.
+WHAT THE FUCK WHAT THE FUCK.
+I AM SO FUCKING STUPID.
+HOW DID I MISS THIS?
+WHAT THE FUCK.